KatharinaXeniaKufieta/cari/README.md

 The code is written by [Katharina Kufieta](https://www.linkedin.com/in/katharinakufieta).

 ## In-between steps during the development
 1. I started developing this program before I knew how to use design patterns, what MVVM is and how to use Knockout.js.
 Once I learned all that, I needed to refactor the code and incorporate Knockout.js, before I continued adding more features.
-In order to understand how to combine Knockout and HTML5 Canvas, I developed this small example on JSFiddle: https://jsfiddle.net/katharinaxeniakufieta/ateos0x2/
+In order to understand how to combine Knockout and HTML5 Canvas, I developed this small example on [JSFiddle](https://jsfiddle.net/katharinaxeniakufieta/ateos0x2/).
+2. I needed an implementation to resize the image inside the canvas by dragging and dropping the borders and corners of the image.
+This will give the user an intuitive interface to resize their pictures.
+I implemented this function on [JSFiddle](https://jsfiddle.net/katharinaxeniakufieta/sbf3tsnz/).

 ## TO DO
 So far the user can follow these steps: